 - The Lucky Loser sign-in process must still occur after the priority order has been determined.
 This must close thirty (30) minutes before the scheduled commencement of the relevant first round match which may occur over a number of days. - There can be no phone sign-in's for Lucky Loser.
-Sign-in must be in person. - Only Athletes who have played and lost in the qualifying competition can sign in for Lucky Loser. - If an athlete is required, they must be on court ready to play within five minutes of a default for punctuality being announced.
+Sign-in must be in person. - Only Athletes who have played and lost in the qualifying competition can sign in for Lucky Loser. - If a replacement athlete is required, they must be on court ready to play within five minutes of the default for punctuality being announced.
 If they are not available they lose their right to accept Lucky Loser status for the remainder of the event, and the next athlete who has signed in shall be called and the process continued until a Lucky Loser is found, or if no one is found, a walkover will be declared. - An athlete who withdraws before or during a qualifying draw, or is a "no show" for a qualifying match may not be given Lucky Loser status in the main draw.

 - An athlete who retires from a match in a qualifying draw due to sickness or injury may be selected as a Lucky Loser if he/she has sufficiently recovered.
-Refer to subsequent rules for the procedure to be medically cleared back into a tournament. - An athlete who fails to complete a match in the qualifying event cannot be allowed accept Lucky Loser status, unless the Referee accepts that extenuating circumstances apply.
+Refer to Section 3, Paragraph 2 (Withdrawals / Retirements / no Shows / Doubles Substitutions) for the procedure to be medically cleared back into a tournament. - An athlete who fails to complete a match in the qualifying event cannot be allowed accept Lucky Loser status, unless the Referee accepts that extenuating circumstances apply.